Glendale, AZ - Special Events Permit Application Center

 2. Glendale Special Events Permit Application

-The city of Glendale Special Events Permit Application, application fee and site plan must be received by the City of Glendale Office of Special Events no later than 30 days prior to the date of your event.
+The city of Glendale Special Events Permit Application and site plan must be received by the City of Glendale Office of Special Events no later than 30 days prior to the date of your event.

 *** The detailed site plan should include the event activities, size of tents, fire lane, generators, fencing, etc.